 Peter Cranmer was born on Westfield Road.
 He became an England international rugby player in the 1930s.
 By 1938 he was not only the England rugby captain, but also the captain of Warwickshire cricket club!
 (Source: Oxford Dictionary of National Biography)

 Peter Cranmer's brother.
 He became a composer of church music, and a university lecturer at Birmingham, and professor at Queen's university, Belfast, and Manchester

 Keith Cox was born on Sherbourne Road.
 He became a geologist and university lecturer, including at Oxford university.
 He became a world authority on basalt geology.
 Source: Oxford Dictionary of National Biography)

 Maude Kate Smith, militant suffragette (1881-1977)

 Isabel Maude Kate Smith was born in Acocks Green in 1881.
 At the time her family was living at Rushey Terrace on Stockfield Road (or Rushall Lane), a then new row of terraces just east of Rushey Lane.
-She was notorious for slashing a painting in the Royal Academy of Arts, and revealed in an interview that she had been force-fed in Winson Gren prison.
+She was notorious for slashing a painting in the Royal Academy of Arts, and revealed in an interview that she had been force-fed in Winson Green prison.
+She also revealed her part in an attempt to breach the Stratford canal at Yardley Wood with a bomb, which would have released eleven miles of water (see the link to Nicola Gauld's book below).
 She served as secretary of the Women's Social and Political Union in Birmingham.